shiqi0515/UI-Programming/README.md

 1. Didn't figure out how to use beers_bought, beers_sold and payments JSON files.
 Is it possible for use to just create some fake data just for testing?

 Personal contribution:
-Shiqi:
+Shiqi Shu:
+1. For Home page:
+    1.1 Completed the design of CSS, HTML and JavaScript files for the Menu page.
+    1.2 Successfully applied dutchman_table_users.json to JS to make success VIP login.
+    1.3 Implement page jump.
+2. For Menu page:
-1. Completed the design of CSS, HTML and JavaScript files for the Home page.
-Completed page jump, and successfully applied dutchman_table_users.json to JS to make success VIP login.
+    2.1 Completed the design of CSS, HTML and JavaScript files for the Menu page.
-2. Completed the design of CSS, HTML and JavaScript files for the Menu page.
-Completed classify goods according to different categories, automatically laid out the page according to the number of products, successfully applied dutchman_table_sbl_beer.json to show Name and price in page, completed add products to cart, empty cart and order function.
+    2.2 Completed classify goods according to different categories, automatically laid out the page according to the number of products.
+    2.3 Successfully applied dutchman_table_sbl_beer.json to show Name and price in page(Just pick around 150 items).
+    2.4 Completed categories and products are sorted by initials.
+    2.5 Completed add products to cart and empty cart.